 3) Honey Wax

 In addition to sugar wax and honey-flour paste, there are a few other at-home waxing remedies that you can try.
-One option is using a mixture of honey, sugar, and lemon juice to create a natural wax.
+One option is using a mixture of honey (such as sourwood honey), sugar, and lemon juice to create a natural wax.

 To make this wax, mix together equal parts honey, sugar, and lemon juice in a pan and heat until the mixture becomes a golden brown color.